-Applications are open for the second edition of Course 5 on "Theory for Exploring Nuclear Structure Experiments", to be held at the European Center for Theoretical Nuclear Physics and Related Areas (ECT*), Trento, Italy from July 3 to July 21, 2017.
+Applications are now closed for the second edition of Course 5 on "Theory for Exploring Nuclear Structure Experiments", to be held at the European Center for Theoretical Nuclear Physics and Related Areas (ECT*), Trento, Italy from July 3 to July 21, 2017.
 The lecturers are Alex Brown (Michigan State University), Alexandra Gade (Michigan State University), Robert Grzywacz (University of Tennessee and Oak Ridge National Laboratory), Morten Hjorth-Jensen (Michigan State University and University of Oslo), and Gustav Jansen (Oak Ridge National Laboratory).

 Contact: Morten Hjorth-Jensen, firstname.lastname@example.org

 Several TALENT courses are in the planning stages: